 MP for Colne Valley

-Paul Davies is the Labour (Co-op) MP for Colne Valley, elected in July 2024.
-He currently serves on the Finance Committee and the Petitions Committee, having joined the former in March 2025 and the latter in January 2025.
-He previously sat on the Animal Welfare (Import of Dogs, Cats and Ferrets) Bill committee in May 2025.
+Paul Davies is a Labour (Co-op) MP for Colne Valley, elected on 4 July 2024.
+He currently serves on the House of Commons Finance Committee and the Petitions Committee, and previously sat on the Animal Welfare (Import of Dogs, Cats and Ferrets) Bill committee in May 2025.

 Generated 21 February 2026